University College

 • Satisfactory completion of UNI 100 Freshman First Class, a graded transitional course taught by the student’s academic counselor.

-• Successful completion of any required developmental math and/or English.
-(Note: This requirement will vary for each student based on his or her ACT, SAT, or other placement score in the math and English disciplines.)
+• Successful completion of any required co-requisite English.
+(Note: This requirement will vary for each student based on his or her ACT, SAT, or other placement scores.)

 • Completion of 18 graded hours with a 2.00 GPA (cumulative and MU) or 15 graded hours with a 3.00 or better GPA (cumulative and MU) during the first semester as a conditionally admitted student.